shyamgj1900/tp/docs/UserGuide.md

 | [`help`](#36-view-menu-help)       	| View the different commands available          	              | `help`                                     	       |
 | [`bye`](#37-exit-bye)      	| Exit _Kolinux_                                   	              | `bye`                                      	       |

+>⚠️Note: Words in uppercase are parameters that you should supply to the program.

 ## 3 Features